 To help finance their HFCC degree, incoming students can apply for private scholarships made possible by generous alumni, friends of the College, local businesses, faculty, staff, and the Board of Trustees.
 Such awards are available for a variety of programs and support students from diverse backgrounds and interests.
-A complete list is available at www.hfcc.edu/scholarships or see page 284.
+A complete list is available at www.hfcc.edu/scholarships.